Ritiri e consegne dei corrieri: come funzionano davvero (e cosa fare se il pacco arriva danneggiato)

 7) When NOT to accept the package

-If the package is severely compromised (open, contents visible, soaking wet, visibly crushed), you can refuse delivery.
+If the package is severely compromised (open, contents visible, soaking wet, obviously crushed), you can refuse delivery.

 In that case, the package returns to the sender, and replacement/refund is handled more easily than with a "clean" acceptance.